THE AMERICANS WITH DISABILITIES ACT

 http://www.usdoj.gov/crt/ada/publicat.htm has the following:

-Publications are available in standard print as well as large print, audiotape, Braille, and computer disk for people with disabilities.
+Publications are available in standard print as well as large print, audiotape,

-Many of these materials are available from an automated fax system that is available 24-hours a day.
-To order a publication by fax, call the ADA Information Line and follow the directions for placing a fax order.
-When prompted to enter the document number, enter the specific number from the following publication list.
+available 24-hours a day.
+To order a publication by fax, call the ADA Information Line and follow the directions for

 ADA LEGAL DOCUMENTS